 SERP stands for Search Engine Results Page, which refers to the page that appears when you type your query into the Google search bar and press “Enter.”
-At the top of the results, you’ll see the highest-ranking websites, optimized to rank well for that specific search query and set of key terms.
-This article will teach you how to improve the look of your website’s search results on Google.
+At the top of the results, you’ll see the highest-ranking websites, optimized for that specific search query and set of key terms.
+This article will teach you how to improve your website’s Google SERPs.
 If you want to drive deeper and improve your Google ranking, check out this post that explains how to write better content for your business blog.
-Now, let’s dive into the 3 steps to improve your SERPs and make them stand out from the crowd.
+Now, let’s dive into the 3 steps to improve your website’s SERPs and make them stand out from the crowd.

 1. Link Structure